mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Inar shares a border with Vincennes, which is characterised by endless manoeuvring for position.
 In the past, these two powers were briefly allied but today their relationship is adversarial at best.

 The ducal fleet contains a handful of cruisers supported by a large number of smaller vessels.
 As is typical of naval forces in private service, these vessels are mostly of older design but the Duke of Inar seems to have obtained two up-to-date Amara -class heavy cruisers.
-These are shown off at every opportunity, often operating together or at the centre of a task force including light carriers as well.
+These are shown off at every opportunity, often operating together or at the center of a task force including light carriers as well.
 Inar’s ducal fleet actually outguns the local subsector fleet, although a confrontation is highly unlikely.

 The Duchy of Atsah Atsah has strong trade links with Corridor and the Imperial heartland beyond, and gets first pick of goods coming into Deneb from that direction.
 This gives the duke considerable extra leverage, on top of an already powerful domestic position, and Atsah more or less dominates the Million subsector to coreward and can prevent rivals running trade convoys around Atsah’s territory if it chooses to do so.
 Influence over the Dunmag subsector is less but still considerable.

 One consequence of this is that whilst the Duke of Atsah has a very considerable private navy, it is stretched thin.
 Like Pretoria, Atsah cannot use the Imperial subsector fleet to pursue its own agenda – although sometimes the fleet’s commanders can be prevailed upon to assist Imperial forces in Million or Dunmag, and the duke makes sure he gets credit.
 Ducal forces spend a lot of their time dispersed on flag-showing missions or being seen to deal with local problems that the Imperial fleet and the other dukes have taken no notice of.

-Atsah’s primary naval assets are converted destroyers, most of which have had their armament reduced in favour of improved accommodation for increased time on station.
+Atsah’s primary naval assets are converted destroyers, most of which have had their armament reduced in favor of improved accommodation for increased time on station.
 These ships routinely undertake very long deployments, sweeping through several systems or accompanying large freighters, liners or convoys of smaller ships as they pass through surrounding subsectors.
 Maintenance of these ships tends to be skimpy due to their constant deployment but a can-do attitude prevails among their crews.

 The Duchy of Vincennes Vincennes, the ducal seat of the Vincennes subsector, is one of the single most powerful worlds in the Imperium, wielding twice the economic, industrial and military might of Starn, the next most powerful world in Deneb.
 The availability of TL16 goods allows the Duke of Vincennes to reward his supporters or weaken those relying upon equipment supplied and maintained by Vincennes.
 This high-tech carrot-and-stick approach works well but occasionally damages exports as end clients are reluctant to buy goods that might not be supported when they come to order spares.